Bug report #159

 E.g. : I get a map of my country.
 I zoom in a county (to get only the north of my country for instance).
 The svg export get all the map, not just the county !
 It can be good to "crop" all the rest of the map unnecessary.

-#1 Updated by Gavin Macaulay - about 14 years ago
+#1 Updated by Gavin Macaulay - over 14 years ago

 I can explain why this is happening, but don't have a solution for 0.8.

 If an item is visible on the map, even just a small part of it, qgis draws the whole item.
 The svg writing part of Qt does the same, and uses a clip rectangle in svg to trim away the unwanted bits.
 From your example it looks like the large red shape is a single polygon, and a small part of that is included in the visible area.

 It could be possible to use the existing trimming ability of qgis (originally there to work-around a problem X11 displays) to trim the svg output, but this would be a significant change that we wouldn't like to put in 0.8 - perhaps 0.9, hence I'll move this bug's milestone to 0.9

 #2 Updated by Tim Sutton over 13 years ago